Skip to content

 2. In the Privacy menu, tap on Location Services.

-3. Scroll to the bottom and tap on System Services.
+3. Scroll to the bottom of the page and tap on System Services.

 4. Here you will find the option Significant Locations.
 Select it.
 Unlocking with Face ID or Touch ID is required here.